moderncampus/cms-examples/example-code-json-xsl/readme.md

 ## Sample PCF

 1. Zip up the `xsl` folder and `sample.pcf` file.
-2. Import into OU Campus root. *It is recommended that you do this in an empty sandbox site*
+2. Import into Omni CMS root. *It is recommended that you do this in an empty sandbox site*
 3. View the `sample.pcf` in Preview
 4. Toggle the output dropdown option to JSON to view the JSON view.
 5. Publish the page to see the JSON output of the PCF document.